whsv26/2024-09-otus-spring-sviridov/hw19-project-work/presentation/slides.md

 theme: seriph
 transition: fade-out
 class: text-center
-author: Свиридов Александр
+author: Alexander Sviridov
 presenter: false
 monaco: false
 record: false
 colorSchema: light
 ---

-# 📒 Платформа для публикации и поиска веб-новелл
+# 📒 Platform for Publishing and Discovering Web Novels

-Аналог www.royalroad.com
+An analogue of www.royalroad.com

 ---

-# Введение
+# Introduction

-Приложение позволяет:
+The application allows:
-- **Авторам**
+- **Authors**
-  - создавать, редактировать и удалять свои веб-новеллы
+  - to create, edit, and delete their web novels
-  - публиковать главы своих веб-новелл
+  - to publish chapters of their web novels

-- **Читателям**
+- **Readers**
-  - искать подходящие произведения по различным критериям
+  - to search for suitable works using various criteria
-  - читать веб-новеллы
+  - to read web novels
-  - выставлять оценки веб-новеллам
+  - to rate web novels

 ---
 transition: slide-up
 ---

-# Архитектура приложения
+# Application Architecture

-Приложение реализовано в микросервисной архитектуре с применением современных стандартов разработки облачных приложений и за счет этого обладает хорошей _масштабируемостью_, _отказоустойчивостью_ и _наблюдаемостью_.
+The application is implemented using a microservices architecture, applying modern cloud-native development standards, and thus offers strong _scalability_, _fault tolerance_, and _observability_.

-- Приложение предоставляет гарантии доставки сообщений с помощью паттерна Outbox, реализованного через механизм CDC посредством Change Stream'ов в MongoDB.
+- The application guarantees message delivery using the Outbox pattern implemented via CDC with MongoDB Change Streams.
-- Приложение использует подход идемпотентной обработки POST-запросов и сообщений в Kafka-консьюмерах
+- The application uses an idempotent approach for handling POST requests and Kafka consumer messages.
-- В приложении используются механизмы отказоустойчивости
+- The application implements fault tolerance mechanisms:
-  - Circuit Breaker (Для HTTP-статуса 503 Service Unavailable)
+  - Circuit Breaker (for HTTP status 503 Service Unavailable)
-  - Rate Limiter по IP (Token Bucket)
+  - IP-based Rate Limiter (Token Bucket)
   - Time Limiter (Timeout)
-  - Retry (Для транзиентных HTTP-статусов)
+  - Retry (for transient HTTP statuses)

 ---
 src: ./pages/observability.md